ernraff/tech-jam-2024/README.md

 ## Setback ##
 - In order to overcome API gateway timeout and to make a better user experience, we decided to do this in async.
+  - This prevents us from doing CI/CD work further.
 - We were unable to register our app on the TikTok developer website in time for submission.
 For demonstration purposes, our UI uses a dummy API in place of the Content Posting API.